dmccreary/clocks-and-watches/docs/setup/03-display-cable-harness.md

 We have found that once we create these cable assemblies with hot glue to keep the pins in the right order it makes it much easier to connect the displays.

 !!!
 Warning
     Note that we still MUST make sure that the black (or brown) wire in the wiring harness is connected to the GND.
-It is easy to get the cable reversed so make sure to double-check the cable orientation before you use power on the board.
+It is easy to get the cable reversed so make sure to double-check the cable orientation before you apply power to the Pico or USB.

 For younger students, don't be shy about providing a few color-coded hints on the breadboard to guide their assembly process as in the image above.